JoshuaGraham14/JoshuaGraham14/README.md

 - Integrated a ChatGPT-powered AI assistant for enhanced customer service using OpenAI’s API.

 ### PGM Utilities Tool (C)
-- Developed a set of tools for manipulating PGM images, focusing on robust, well-maintained, and modularized code.
+- Developed a set of tools for manipulating PGM images, focusing on robust, well-maintained, and modularised code.
 - Addressed challenges in processing and storing large datasets by leveraging C's memory management capabilities and complex data structures.

 Feel free to explore my repositories and get in touch if you'd like to collaborate or have any questions.
 Connect with me on [LinkedIn](https://linkedin.com/in/joshua-graham-leeds) or reach out via [email](mailto:joshuajgraham002@gmail.com).

----

-_If you'd like to discuss any projects, collaborations, or opportunities, please don't hesitate to contact me.
-Let's create something amazing together!_ 🚀